Oil and climate on collision course during UN meeting in Azerbaijan

 Of: Marie Stjernquist Desatnik

 The world's addiction to fossils fuel is the main contributor to the climate crisis, and it impacts peace and security worldwide.
 This was clearly demonstrated in 2022 by Russia's invasion of Ukraine.
 But why is it so difficult for nations to move away from fossil fuels?
 Part of it can be explained by the so-called energy trilemma, according to Marie Stjernquist desatnik, Senior Climate Policy Advisor at The Nature Conservation Society (the Swedish Society for Nature Conservation, SSNC).
-She I argues That ttransitioning towards renewable forms of energy is essential to Achieve human security worldwide.
+She I argues that ttransitioning towards renewable forms of energy is essential to Achieve human security worldwide.

 January 17, 2023, English, Guest analysis, Guest piece, Magazine